nothke/shakedown-docs/modding.md

 (Since build ???? in paid version):

-There are 2 parts of a car, the `.ini` file, which defines the parameters, and the `.gltf` model file.
-Cars have a unique name which you choose, for example `mycar`.
-In that case, the files will be `mycar.ini` and `mycar.gltf`.
+There are 2 parts of a car, the `.car.ini` file, which defines the parameters, and the `.gltf`/`.glb` model file.

+#### Car Config

 For now, only one car is loaded at a time in game.
-Which car loads is defined in `config.ini` -> `[car]` -> `model=` parameter.
-To load different cars you need to change this parameter to corresponding unique name and restart the game.
+Which car loads is defined in `config.ini` -> `[car]` -> `car =` parameter.
+To load different cars you need to change this parameter to a certain `.car.ini` path and restart the game.

-The `.ini` file should be in the game root folder and contain all the parameters for the car.
-Easiest is to copy one of existing cars, like `spec17.ini`, and change the values.
+The `.car.ini` file contains all the parameters for the car.
+It is recommended that you put it in a unique folder in `res/cars`, such as `res/cars/yourcar/yourcar.car.ini`.
+You can copy one of the existing cars to get started, and just modify parameters to your liking.
+Alternatively, you can edit most of the parameters live in game in the dev gui (by pressing `~`), in `Shakedown` window -> `Car Parameters` segment.
+After you've finished changing the values, press the `File > Save Config` in the toolbar and it will be saved into your currently loaded `.car.ini`.

+#### Car Model

+The `model =` parameter in the `.car.ini` points into the path of the model file (relative to the `.car.ini`), such as `model = yourcar.gltf`.

-The car model must be called `mycar.gltf` (glb is unsupported for cars right now). `res/cars/` folder and must have objects that end with:
+The model must contain objects whose names end on:
 * `_body` - the rendered body
-* `_wheel` - used for all wheels, a single wheel model will be copied
+* `_wheel` - used for all wheels, a single wheel model will be copied to all sides
-* `_hull` - used for convex mesh collider
+* `_hull` - used for convex mesh collider (not rendered)

 optionally, it can also have:
 * `_headlights` - glow as headlights
 * `_reverselights` - glow when in reverse
 * `_brakelights` - glow as brakes

-If you have any the game will simply pick the first one.
+If you have any multiple objects with the same ending, the game will pick the last one.
+Any objects that do not have those endings will simply be hidden and not used.

-You can also open `spec17.gltf` in blender to check out how it's set up.
+You can also open `res/spec17/spec17.gltf` in blender to check out how it's set up.

 All of these objects must have a single material each.
 Otherwise the game will just pick one submesh (mesh with one material slot) and keep the others in the middle of track.